mcaminiti/nws_warnings/README.md

 # Installation
 1. Place folder (nws_warnings) in custom_components folder

+As of 2016.6 the updated manifest.json file is required for proper loading.

 # Configuration
 1. Lookup Zone or County Code on NWS site https://www.weather.gov/lsx/
 - Type in City and State and perform a lookup.
 Scroll down and pick "ZONE AREA FORCAST FOR XXXXXX COUNTY".